Return to top

 Red kidney beans, spices and broth added to a large stock pot on the stove.

-Add Final Flavor & Serve: Finally add the green onions, salt, pepper and cilantro.
-Cook for 30 minutes or until the vegetables are soft and the sauce has thickened.
-Adjust seasoning to taste and serve these vegan stewed beans hot.
+Add Final Flavor & Serve: Finally, I add the green onions, salt, pepper, and cilantro.
+I cook it all for about 30 minutes, or until the vegetables are soft and the sauce has thickened.
+I adjust the seasoning to taste and serve the stewed beans hot.

 Green onions, red kidney beans, spices and broth added to a large stock pot on the stove.

-Saute Onion & Garlic: Set Instant Pot to the “saute” setting and add oil and onion.
-Saute until soft.
-Add the garlic and saute another 2 minutes.
+Sauté Onion & Garlic: I set the Instant Pot to the “sauté” setting and add oil and diced onion.
+I sauté the onion until it softens, then add the garlic and sauté for another 2 minutes.

-Add Veggies: Add the carrots, celery, pumpkin and scotch bonnet pepper, sauté for another 4-5 minutes stirring to ensure even cooking.
-Next, add the brown sugar and cook until melted and beginning to caramelize.
+Add Veggies: After that, I add the carrots, celery, pumpkin, and scotch bonnet pepper.
+I sauté everything for another 4-5 minutes, making sure to stir for even cooking.
+Then, I add the brown sugar and cook it until it melts and starts to caramelize.

-Add Rest of Ingredients: Stir in the tomato paste, vegetable broth, coconut cream, cherry tomatoes, soaked dried kidney beans, thyme and worcestershire sauce.
-Add the green onions, salt, pepper and cilantro.
-Stir well.
+Add Rest of Ingredients: Next, I stir in the tomato paste, vegetable broth, coconut cream, cherry tomatoes, soaked dried kidney beans, thyme, and Worcestershire sauce.
+I also add the green onions, salt, pepper, and cilantro, stirring well to combine everything.

-Cook On High Pressure: Secure the lid and set the pressure cooker to the sealing setting.
-Select high pressure and cook for 12 minutes or until the vegetables are soft and the sauce has thickened.
+Cook On High Pressure: I secure the lid on the Instant Pot, set the pressure cooker to the sealing setting, and select high pressure.
+I cook it for 12 minutes, or until the vegetables are soft and the sauce has thickened.

-Adjust Seasoning & Serve: Open the pot and taste.
-Adjust seasoning to taste and serve this kidney beans stew hot.
+Adjust Seasoning & Serve: Once the pot is open, I taste the stew and adjust the seasoning if needed.
+Then, I serve this kidney bean stew hot.

 Stewed red beans recipe cooking in a large pot on the stove.

-Add Ingredients: Add the tomato paste, vegetable broth, coconut cream and cherry tomatoes, soaked dry beans, thyme and worcestershire sauce to the slow cooker.
-Turn on high and cover for 2 hours.
+Add Ingredients: I start by adding the tomato paste, vegetable broth, coconut cream, cherry tomatoes, soaked dry beans, thyme, and Worcestershire sauce to the slow cooker.
+I set it to high and cover it for 2 hours.

-Add the garlic and cook for another 2 minutes.
-Add the carrots, celery, pumpkin and scotch bonnet pepper, sauté for another 4-5 minutes stirring to ensure even cooking.
+Sauté Veggies: While that cooks, I heat oil in a medium saucepan and sauté the diced onion until it softens.
+Then, I add the garlic and cook for another 2 minutes.
+After that, I toss in the carrots, celery, pumpkin, and scotch bonnet pepper, sautéing for 4-5 minutes while stirring to ensure everything cooks evenly.

-Mix In Veggies & Serve: After 2 hours, uncover the slow cooker and add the veggies.
-Stir and let the flavors meld together.
-Adjust seasoning to taste and serve hot.
+Mix In Veggies & Serve: After the 2 hours are up, I uncover the slow cooker and add the sautéed veggies.
+I give it all a good stir to let the flavors meld together, adjust the seasoning to my taste, and serve the dish hot.

 Vegan stewed red kidney beans served in a blue bowl with a spoon.

-• If using dried beans, add the soaked beans and water to the recipe at step 2, after sautéing the onions and garlic.
+If using dried beans, I add the soaked beans and water to the recipe, after sautéing the onions and garlic.
 The cooking time will need to be adjusted by an additional 1 to 1.5 hours before continuing with the remaining steps in the red bean stew recipe.

-• When to remove thyme springs: Once the sauce has thickened and the stewed beans and vegetables are soft, remove the thyme sprigs.
-The flavor of the thyme has cooked within the stew at this point.
+• When To Remove Thyme Sprigs: Once the sauce has thickened and the beans and vegetables are soft, I remove the thyme sprigs because the flavor has already infused into the stew.

-• If you prefer a thinner stew, slowly add a cup of water to reach the desired consistency.
+• For A Thinner Stew: If I want a thinner consistency, I slowly add a cup of water until I reach my desired thickness.

 📖 Variations

-• Different Spices: This red peas stew features Caribbean flavors, but you can change up the spices to match with different cuisines.
-Try it with cumin, cayenne pepper, or other fresh herbs.
-Using a bay leaf or fresh parsley will add a nice touch to this stewed red kidney beans recipe.
+Different Spices: I love that this stew features Caribbean flavors, but I can easily switch up the spices to explore other cuisines.
+Sometimes, I add cumin, cayenne pepper, or fresh herbs for variety.
+Using a bay leaf or fresh parsley adds a nice touch to the stewed red kidney beans.

-• Habichuelas Guisadas: Customize this recipe into a Puerto Rican cuisine by swapping the kidney beans for pink beans and adding cumin, stuffed olives, and adobo seasoning.
-This is a popular side dish in Puerto Rico and pairs deliciously with yellow rice.
+Habichuelas Guisadas: To give this recipe a Puerto Rican twist, I swap the kidney beans for pink beans and add cumin, stuffed olives, and adobo seasoning.
+It transforms the dish into a popular Puerto Rican side, which pairs perfectly with yellow rice.

 ❓Recipe FAQs